 Print rednnn and rednnn.ps.

 Example vector plot, illustrating the need to mask out vectors near

-- Program newhart derives the aberrations from the measured
+- To derive the aberrations from the measured

-- Specify input filename as hartnnn, and output filename as newnnn.
+- Specify the spots and output filenames as hartnnn and newnnn.

 - Give /vps as plot device.